Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

 Ad Example Synopsis

-If this story was at all true, the man is an expert trainer otherwise it would have end badly for the man or the lion.
-However, the clickbait ad doesn’t allow you to think that way - it makes you wanting to know the outcome.
+If this story were true, the man would be an expert trainer; otherwise, it would have ended badly for the man or the lion.
+However, the clickbait ad doesn’t allow you to think that way - it makes you want to know the outcome.

 Part 1: Why would a man try to hug a lion - that's crazy!